Team Vitality

-Team Vitality is a French esports organisation founded in August 2013 by Fabien Devide and Nicolas Maurer.
-It has several professional teams and content creators from across Europe and India.
+Team Vitality, or simply Vitality, is a French esport club founded in 2013 by Fabien "Neo" Devide, Nicolas Maurer, Corentin "Gotaga" Houssein, and Kevin "BrokyBrawks" Georges.

-Team Vitality's main League of Legends team competes in the LEC (formerly EU LCS), which they joined in late 2015 after purchasing Gambit Gaming's spot.
+Team Vitality has teams in eleven PC/console esports titles (League of Legends, Valorant, Counter-Strike 2, Rocket League, EA FC, StarCraft II, Tekken, Rennsport, Street Fighter 6, Call of Duty Warzone and Teamfight Tactics), with several professional teams and content creators from across Europe and South Korea.
+Vitality also has teams in four mobile esports titles (Mobile Legends: Bang Bang, Honor of Kings, Free Fire and PUBG Mobile) under the name "Bigetron by Vitality" after they acquired the Indonesian organization Bigetron Esports in 2025.
+The organization has previously fielded teams in numerous other titles, including Call of Duty, Call of Duty Mobile, Fortnite, Rainbow Six: Siege, PUBG, H1Z1, Clash Royale, Street Fighter, Formula 1, Hearthstone, Gears of War and Arena of Valor, as well as previously operating in India.

+Since 2019, the organization has made the Stade de France its training center, becoming the first resident club of the stadium.

 League of Legends

-History

 Team Vitality entered the professional League of Legends on 9 December 2015, after it acquired Gambit Gaming's spot in the 2016 EU LCS Spring Split.
 The first player signed to the team at the time of the announcement was former TSM support Raymond "kaSing" Tsang.
-Five days later, Vitality announced the rest of their roster, which consisted of top laner Lucas "Cabochard " Simon-Meslet, jungler Ilyas "Shook" Hartsema, mid laner Erlend "Nukeduck" Våtevik Holm, and kaSing's former teammate, bot laner Petter "Hjarnan" Freyschuss.
+Five days later, Vitality announced the rest of their roster, which consisted of top laner Lucas "Cabochard" Simon-Meslet, jungler Ilyas "Shook" Hartsema, mid laner Erlend "Nukeduck" Våtevik Holm, and kaSing's former teammate, bot laner Petter "Hjarnan" Freyschuss.
 For their coaching staff, Vitality signed former Gambit Gaming coach Shaunz.

 2016

 During the 2016 EU LCS Spring Split, Vitality's roster was considered one of the top lineups in the league, finishing in third place with a 13–5 record, behind the surprise first place G2 Esports and second place H2k-Gaming.
 Cabochard and kaSing were elected to the split's All Pro Team, as the most outstanding players in their positions.
 In playoffs, however, they were upset by sixth place Fnatic and eliminated in the quarterfinals.

-Before the start of the 2016 EU LCS Summer Split, Shook and Hjarnan left the team, the latter due to health reasons.
+Before the start of the 2016 EU LCS Summer Split, Shook and Hjarnan left the team, the latter for health reasons.
 Vitality then signed Kim "Mightybear" Min-soo, the former jungler of Newbee, and acquired bot laner Park "Police" Hyeong-gi from Apex Gaming.

 With the new match format, Vitality failed to live up to prior standards, accruing only three match wins throughout the summer regular season with a 3–9–6 series record.
 Shook returned four weeks into the season and became the starting jungler once again.
 After winning a tiebreaker against FC Schalke 04, Vitality secured seventh place and avoided playing in the relegation series, although they also missed playoffs.